sirasmu/skills-that-matter/README.md

 This Friday I and the other students at my workplace was sent to a course about personal development.
 I found it quite interesting.
 There are a few things I want to go through so I can remember them for furture use and improvement.
 The course was divided into two parts.

 **Part 1**
-* Use Ethos to inspire trust in you audience.
+* Use Ethos to inspire trust in your audience.
 Establish why you they should listen to you.
 E.g. by your company or experience.
 * Control your emotions by controling your breath
     * It is important to squeeze all the air you have in your lungs out, this well force you to take a deep breath which will have a calming effect.
 I have already used it a few times over the weekend and I feel like it really does work.
     * You can more easily breath well if you have a good posture, which is both good body language, but will also effect your mood.
 Don't pull your soldiers back, that is too much.
 Just imagine a straight line towards the ceiling.